kubernetes-sigs/lws/keps/898-group-identity/README.md

 ### Unsupported Combinations

-Validation rejects hash mode combined with features whose semantics depend on stable ordinals:
+Validation rejects hash mode combined with features whose semantics depend on stable StatefulSet identity:

-- `subGroupPolicy`
-- volume claim templates
-- `networkConfig.subdomainPolicy: UniquePerReplica`
-- `rollingUpdateConfiguration.partition`

-These can be revisited individually if there is demand.
+- volume claim templates: persistent storage exists to be reattached to a successor with the same identity, and hash mode never reuses identities, so there is nothing to reattach to.
+Per-group scratch storage is already covered upstream by generic ephemeral volumes.
+- `rollingUpdateConfiguration.partition`: partition is defined over ordinals and Deployments have no equivalent rollout control.

 ### Test Plan